The 8 Famous Cursed Diamonds That Bring Bad Luck

 The Black Orlov - the cursed black diamond

 The diamond brought the same tragic fate to its later owners– two Russian princesses, who separately jumped to their deaths just a few months after coming into the diamond’s possession.
+One of the heirs of the diamond was Princess Nadia Vygin-Orlov, the source through which the unlucky diamond got its name.

 The diamond was last seen in 2006 at a Christie’s auction and now belongs in a private collection.